 Some medications also may cause severe side effects — such as nausea, lack of sexual desire or decrease in sexual performance, insomnia, weight gain, constipation, and agitation — that greatly outweigh the benefits of taking the medication in the first place.
-There is also the danger of developing a dependency on antidepressants.
-While antidepressants lack the addictive properties of substances like opiates or alcohol, patients can still experience withdrawal symptoms when they stop taking their depression medications, and are more likely to abuse other drugs when on them.

 “Both talk therapy and antidepressant medications have proven to improve a large number of depression cases.
 But they aren’t always successful.”

 Transcranial magnetic stimulation, or TMS for short, is a noninvasive, non-drug therapy technique that applies magnetic pulses to specific parts of the brain associated with depression.